Reports, policy briefs, and other resources developed by NBWJI’s experts.

 One of every 15 women in prison—amounting to more than 6,600 women—is serving a life sentence and nearly 2,000 of these have no chance for parole.
 Another 52 women in the U.S. are awaiting execution.
 Black women account for 1/3 of women serving life sentences and virtual life sentences in the U.S. Many women serving extreme sentences were victims of physical, sexual, and emotional abuse long before they committed a crime.

 Boy as Allies: Increasing the Capacity for Adolescent and Teenage Boys to be Allies in the Work to End Sexual Violence Against Black Girls in School

 Boys as Allies is an interactive educational resource designed for Black boys and young men, ages 11 to 18.
 This curriculum was created by centering the voices of youth and conducting focus groups with Black and Brown male-identifying adolescents and Black and Brown female-identifying adolescents.
 Boys as Allies is ultimately challenging the age-old notion of “boys will be boys” and seeks to educate boys and young men about taking accountability for their behaviors and increasing their awareness and capacity to join the work of eliminating sexual violence.

 NBWJI 2020 Impact Statement

-This report details the National Black Women’s Justice Institute's (NBWJI) work in 2020 to help eliminate racial and gender disparities in the U.S. criminal legal system that are responsible for its disproportionate impact on Black women, girls, and gender-nonconforming people.
+This report is an overview of the National Black Women’s Justice Institute (NBWJI) work in 2020 to help eliminate racial and gender disparities in the U.S. criminal legal system that are responsible for its disproportionate impact on Black women, girls, and gender-nonconforming people.

 End School PushOut for Black Girls and Other Girls of Color: Federal, State, and Local Policy Recommendations